justyntemme/digital-cv/README.md

 *DevSecOps Engineer*
 *Oct 2022 - Dec 2022*

+- Ensure no vulnerable packages were used in the packaging of the applications
+- Automate vulnerability/package scanning to occur whenever a new version is tagged prior to release for complience
+- Create vulnerability analysis reports on tests conducted with tools to test security of api's
 - Streamlined Dockerfiles using multi-stage builds to decrease build times by 70% and speed up time to delivery.
 - Integrated kubeflow with MLOps CI/CD pipelines for training data.
 - Deployed microservices in a cloud agnostic solution to GCP.